daplab/documentation/docs/tutorials/index.md

   project to start deploying [YARN](http://hadoop.apache.org/docs/current/hadoop-yarn/hadoop-yarn-site/YARN.html) application
 - [Ingesting Twitter Firehose in YARN](twitter_firehose.md) -- YARN application reading from [Twitter Firehose](https://dev.twitter.com/streaming/firehose)
   and storing into HDFS.

+You can also have a look at the [Hacky Thursdays](../hacky_thursdays.md) page, which features really cool daplab projects with source code AND explanations.
+ {: .vscc-notify-info }